PowerDNS/pdns/README.md

 This generates a PowerDNS Authoritative Server binary with no modules built in.

+See https://doc.powerdns.com/authoritative/backends/index.html for a list of available modules.

 When `./configure` is run without `--with-modules`, the bind and gmysql module are built-in by default and the pipe-backend is compiled for runtime loading.